 - Sitting for long periods of time – When you’re working on something important, you’ll spend a lot of time sitting behind a desk.

-How to choose a school
+How to Choose a School

 According to the Bureau of Labor Statistics, paralegal jobs are going to increase by as much as 15 percent in the next 10 years which is much higher than average growth for other jobs.

 The exact amount varies widely by the size of the law firm and the size of the city.

-Why become a Paralegal
+Why Become a Paralegal